 - improper use;

-- lack of maintenance or improper maintenance;
+- lack of maintenance or maintenance carried out incorrectly;

 b.
-No warranty is given in respect of:
+No guarantee is given for:

 Article 15: Obligation to complain